Naethanyel/Spring_inventory_application/README.md

 in templates folder, added confirmationbuypart.html and failbuypart.html

 Prompt G:
-Part.java, lines 30 to 57, added min and max attributes Part.java, lines 87 to 99, added getters and setters for min and max BootStrapData.java, lines 87 to 112, added min and max inventory to sample parts InhousePartForm.html, lines 26 to 27, added min and max inputs OutsourcedPartForm.html, lines 26 to 27, added min and max inputs
+Part.java, lines 33, 34, 45 to 60, added min and max attributes
+Part.java, lines 90 to 104, added getters and setters for min and max BootStrapData.java, lines 87 to 112, set min and max inventory to sample parts InhousePartForm.html, lines 26 to 27, added min and max inputs OutsourcedPartForm.html, lines 26 to 27, added min and max inputs mainscreen.html, lines 47,48,57,58, added min max fields to table application.properties, line 6, renamed database (added a "3" on the end)

+Prompt H and Prompt G step 5:
+part.java, lines 29, 31, 34, 36, added @Max and @Min annotations
+InhousePartForm.html, lines 27, 29, added error checking for min and max OutsourcedPartForm.html, lines 28, 30, added error checking for min and max In validators folder, created MaxpartsValidator, MinPartsValidator, ValidMaxParts, and ValidMinParts